Tag: Crochetpattern

 In today’s post I am sharing with you a free crochet pattern of the Simplicity Set.
 In the Simplicity Set crochet pattern you will find patterns for a matching Hat, Scarf and Fingerless Gloves.
 Inside the Simplicity Set Crochet Pattern you will find multiple sizes, Teens, Small & Large Adults.

-You can find the premium crochet pattern of my Simplicity Set Crochet Pattern at my Ravelry Store and LoveCrafts using the buttons below.
+You can find the premium crochet pattern of my Simplicity Set Crochet Pattern for $1.50 at my Ravelry Store for a limited time as part on “Keep Our Kids Covered” Charity Drive.
 Inside the premium crochet pattern there are 2 different styles to choose from.

 Information about the Simplicity Set Crochet Pattern